 When Xactware maintains Personal Data about Consumers with whom Xactware does not have a direct relationship because Xactware obtained or maintains the Consumers’ data as a service provider for its Customers, Xactware’ Customers are responsible for providing the relevant individuals with certain choices with respect to the Customers' use or disclosure of the individual’s Personal Data.

-Xactware may disclose Personal Data without offering an opportunity to opt out (i) to service providers the company has retained to perform services on its behalf, (ii) if it is required to do so by law or legal process, (iii) to law enforcement or other government authorities, or (iv) when Xactware believes disclosure is necessary to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual illegal activity.
+Xactware may disclose Personal Data without offering an opportunity to opt out (i) to service providers the company has retained to perform services on its behalf to process Personal Data in the U.S. for the purposes of performing technology support services including network, host, or infrastructure configuration and maintenance (ii) if it is required to do so by law or legal process, (iii) to law enforcement or other government authorities, or (iv) when Xactware believes disclosure is necessary to prevent physical harm or financial loss, or in connection with an investigation of suspected or actual illegal activity.
 Xactware also reserves the right to transfer Personal Data in the event it sells or transfers all or a portion of its business or assets (including in the event of a reorganization, dissolution or liquidation).
 Should such a sale or transfer occur, Xactware will use reasonable efforts to direct the transferee to use the Personal Data in a manner that is consistent with Xactware’ privacy policies.

 Xactware uses Personal Data only for the purposes indicated in this Statement unless it has a legal basis, such as consent, to use it for other purposes.
 To the extent required by law, Xactware obtains prior opt-in consent at the time of collection for the processing of (i) Personal Data for marketing purposes and (ii) Sensitive Data.